SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/eks-control-plane.md

 | limit 10
 ```

-## Collecting Logs and Metrics for the Amazon EKS - Control Plane app
+## Collecting logs and metrics for the Amazon EKS - Control Plane app

 This section has instructions for collecting logs and metrics for the Sumo app for Amazon EKS - Control Plane.
 This is a two step process:
 * Setting up collection and installing the Sumo Logic Kubernetes app.